What is the Somerset Armed Forces Covenant?

 Information about other support.

-A new e-learning package on the Armed Forces community is now available to better inform NHS healthcare professionals and others in caring for serving personnel, veterans and their families.
-The new e-learning package consists of modules that anyone can access on the following topics:
+An e-learning package on the Armed Forces community is available to better inform NHS healthcare professionals and others in caring for serving personnel, veterans and their families.
+The e-learning package consists of modules that anyone can access.

 Armed Forces Covenant Fund